 This Vegan Chocolate Chip Banana Bread is the best ever!
 It’s made in just one bowl and is perfect for a simple vegan breakfast, quick snack or healthier dessert.
 Slather with vegan butter when warm to make it even more gooey and delicious!
 No eggs, milk, or refined sugar needed!

-Banana bread is everyone’s go to recipe when we’ve got overripe bananas sitting on the counter!
+Banana bread is everyone’s go to recipe when there’s overripe bananas sitting on the counter!

 Since going vegan over 5 years ago I’ve tried and tested several banana bread recipes.
 This one I’m sharing today is by far the fluffiest one I’ve tried without the addition of multiple cups of refined sugar!